sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 * Modifies DropDown control settings, replacing the select2 option label for a more intuitive text.
 * Modifies the ENABLEEQUATIONS, DISABLEEQUATIONS, and EVALEQUATIONS operations to improve the form identification in pages with multiple forms.
 * Modifies the Users Permissions add-on to include the Lost Password link in the log-in form (Developer and Platinum plugin versions).

-= 5.2.32 =

-* Modifies the container fields to avoid Hidden, Hidden DS,  and RecordSet DS controls affecting the columns' format.
-* Modifies the Phone controls to adjust its width.
-* Modifies the IRR operation by implementing more robust convergence methods (Developer and Platinum plugin versions)
-* Implements new PayPal Checkout add-on improvements (Platinum plugin distribution).
-* Modifies the Verification Code add-on to allow verifying both email addresses and phone numbers (Platinum plugin version).